Jules Konopinski: Palmach and the 62 Committee

 In the summer of 1948, Konopinski traveled to Israel to fight in the Palmach during the Israeli War of Independence, where he trained with Vidal Sassoon.
 After returning to the UK, he was active with the 43 Group until it disbanded in 1950.

 In 1962, in response to renewed fascist activity led by figures such as Colin Jordan, Konopinski and other former 43 Group members formed the 62 Committee.
 He remained a member until the group ceased its activities in 1975.
 During his time with the committee, he participated in an incident in which Oswald Mosley was physically assaulted.

 Personal life

-He married Eleanor King in 1956, and the couple had two daughters.
+He married Eleanor King in 1956, and the couple had two daughters Carolyne and Michele.
 Following his wife's death in 1993, his partner was Valerie, with whom he spent his final 27 years.

 In his later years, he had multiple cancers and two heart attacks.
 In 2021, he met with Ivo Mosley, a descendant of Oswald Mosley.
-Konopinski died from a brain tumour on July 16, 2023, at the age of 93.
+Jules Konopinski died from a brain tumour on July 16, 2023, at the age of 93.